A $q$-Queens Problem. V. Some of Our Favorite Pieces: Queens, Bishops, Rooks, and Nightriders: Essentials, Mostly from Before

-Each configuration-counting problem arises from making two choices: a chess piece, and the number of pieces.
-(The size of the board is considered a variable within the problem.)
-The pieces are placed on the integral points, $(x,y)$ for $x,y \in [n] := \{1,\ldots,n\}$, in the interior of an integral dilation $(n+1) [0,1]^2$ of the unit square.
-We call the set

-whose dilation factor is $n+1$, the \emph{board}, in full the \emph{integral square board}.
-We also call the open or closed unit square the ``(square) board''; it will always be clear which board we mean.
+Our \emph{board} $\cB$ is the unit square $[0,1]^2$.
+(In Section~\ref{semibishop} it may also be a right triangle; for simplicity here we assume the square.)
+Pieces are placed on integral points, $(x,y)$ for $x,y \in [n] := \{1,\ldots,n\}$, in the interior of an integral dilation $(n+1)\cB$ of the board; e.g., the square board $(n+1)[0,1]^2$ has interior $(n+1)(0,1)^2$.
+We also call these integral points the \emph{board}; it will always be clear which board we mean.

-We sometimes consider a general board $\cB$, which is any rational convex polygon, i.e., it has rational corners.
-(We call the vertices of $\cB$ its \emph{corners} to avoid confusion with other points called vertices.)
-When we do not mention $\cB$ or a polygonal board, our board will always be square.

-The piece $\pP$ has \emph{moves} defined as all integral multiples of a finite set $\M$ of non-zero, non-parallel integral vectors $m = (c,d) \in \bbZ^2$, which we call the \emph{basic moves}.
-Each one must be reduced to lowest terms; that is, its two coordinates need to be relatively prime; and no basic move may be a scalar multiple of any other.
-Thus, the slope of $m$ contains all necessary information and can be specified instead of $m$ itself.
+A piece $\pP$ has \emph{moves}, which are the integral multiples of a finite set $\M$ of \emph{basic moves}, which are non-zero, non-parallel integral vectors $m = (c,d) \in \bbZ^2$ .
+For instance, $\M=\{(1,0),(1,1),(0,1), (1,-1)\}$ for the queen and $\M=\{(2,1),(1,2),(2,-1),(1,-2)\}$ for the nightrider.
+Each basic move must be reduced to lowest terms and no basic move may be a scalar multiple of another.
+Thus, the slope $d/c$ contains all necessary information and can be specified instead of $m$ itself.
 We say two distinct pieces \emph{attack} each other if the difference of their locations is a move.
-In other words, if a piece is in position $z:=(x,y) \in \bbZ^2$, it attacks any other piece in the lines $z + r m$ for $r \in \bbZ$ and $m \in \M$.
+In other words, a piece in position $z:=(x,y) \in \bbZ^2$ attacks any other piece in the lines $z + r m$ for $r \in \bbZ$ and $m \in \M$.
 Attacks are not blocked by a piece in between, and they include the case where two pieces occupy the same location.
-(The set $\M$ is $\{(1,1),(1,-1)\}$ for the bishop, $\{(1,0),(1,1),(0,1), (1,-1)\}$ for the queen, $\{(2,1),(1,2),(2,-1),(1,-2)\}$ for the nightrider, and of course $\{(1,0),(0,1)\}$ for the rook.)
-The number $q$ is the number of pieces that are to occupy places on the board; we assume $q > 0$.

-A \emph{configuration} $\bz=(z_1,\ldots,z_q)$ is any choice of locations for the $q$ pieces, including on the board's boundary, where $z_i:=(x_i,y_i)$ denotes the position of the $i$th piece $\pP_i$.
-(The boundary, while not part of the board proper, is necessary in our counting method.)
-Therefore, $\bz$ is an integral point in the $(n+1)$-fold dilation of the $2q$-dimen\-sion\-al closed, convex polytope $\cP=\cB^q$. .
-If we are considering the undilated board, $\bz$ is a fractional point in $\cB^q$.
-We consider these two points of view equivalent; it will always be clear which kind of board or configuration we are dealing with.
-Any integral point $\bz$ in the dilated polytope, or its fractional representative $\frac{1}{n+1}\bz$ in the undilated board, represents a placement of pieces on the board, and vice versa; thus we use the same term ``configuration'' for the point and the placement.
-In this part $\cB$ is usually the square board; then the closed and open polytopes are $\cube$ and $\ocube$.